Would you like to how to get free Amazon gift cards on a regular basis?

 I specifically complete IPSOS iSay surveys for free Amazon gift cards, and generally get enough to cash in for at least one per month.
 Recently I’ve been alternating between taking an Amazon voucher and using my points for charity donations.
 I say that not for the sake of personal “virtue signalling” but to make a bit of a point to those who don’t think surveys are worth bothering with.

-While I get plenty of free Amazon gift cards from surveys, one of my wife’s favourite methods is using the JobSpotter app on her iPhone.
+While I get plenty of free Amazon gift cards from surveys, one of my wife’s favourite side hustle methods is using the JobSpotter app on her iPhone.

 Job Spotter (which is reviewed in full here) is an app that rewards you for noticing job adverts in shop windows when you’re out and about.
 You photograph them and upload them using the app, and you’re rewarded in credit that you can cash out for Amazon vouchers.

 How well Job Spotter will work for you depends on how much you’re out and about in busy towns, but it’s a really easy way to get free Amazon credit.
-(The fact it sometimes means I repeatedly have to stop in my tracks and hold onto the children while my wife photographs a shop window is a small downside which I won’t dwell on!)
+Some may prefer to earn cash, but the vouchers tend to prove just as useful.

 SO many products and services have “refer a friend” schemes, but it’s easy to become blind to them and forget to use them.
 This is a shame, because it’s leaving money on the table that companies will happily hand you to help promote their products.